Safe Housing Alliance

 Aligning systems and changing public policy to promote safe housing.

 Engaging communities and supporting partnerships to support safe housing.

 Advocating for programs and innovative practices to facilitate safe housing.

 The Safe Housing Alliance‘s purpose is to shift the culture toward safe housing for survivors, families, and communities.

 We reach a broad audience of stakeholders including domestic violence, sexual assault, and survivor-specific housing programs, as well as housing and homeless service providers and homeless Continuums of Care.
-Through training, technical assistance, policy development, research, and advocacy, NASH’s work focuses on local-level solutions, with support to community, municipal, state, and federal entities to facilitate success.
+Through training, technical assistance, policy development, research, and advocacy, SHA’s work focuses on local-level solutions, with support to community, municipal, state, and federal entities to facilitate success.

 Safe Housing Equity™

 Our mission success is measured through the development of Safe Housing Equity™ for communities – value created through the establishment of safe housing policies, programs, and best practice outcomes that reduce homelessness for survivors and their families, and ultimately improves community security, safety, and health.
 The Safe Housing Alliance’s work enhances the value of communities by reducing the impact of homelessness resulting from domestic or sexual violence and increasing overall well-being.